-As part of their induction directors are briefed on their duties and are able to access support from within the company or external advice if they judge this to be necessary.
+As part of their induction, directors are briefed on their duties and are able to access support from within the company or external advice if they judge this to be necessary.
+A formal Non-Executive Director Induction framework has been produced which was utilised to induct the two Non-Executive Directors appointed in January 2022.

 Each year the Board undertakes an in-depth review of our strategy including the business plan and priorities for the following year.
 Following board approval the strategy and plan form the basis for financial budgets, resource plan and objectives.
-The Chief executive is responsible for delivering the plan and strategy in conjunction with the executive directors of the company.
+The Chief Executive is responsible for delivering the plan and strategy in conjunction with the executive directors of the company.